KetanML/ketanML/README.md

 I'm a **Software Engineer** passionate about AI, ML, and Backend Development.
 Currently pursuing my Master's in Software Engineering at Carnegie Mellon University, I enjoy tackling challenging problems at the intersection of AI and production systems.

 - 🔭 Currently working on: Full-stack machine learning applications and product information management systems.
-- 🌱 Learning: Go, microservices, cloud-native development.
+- 🌱 Learning: Go, microservices, distributed systems.
 - 💼 Seeking: Full-time opportunities in machine learning, AI, and software engineering roles.

 ### 🌟 Featured Projects